randomaru/ft_printf/README.md

 Allowed functions are `write`, `malloc`, `free`, `exit` and the functions of man 3 stdarg.
 Everything else is forbidden.

 # Test!
 Run `make && make clean`, this will compile libftprintf.a.
-Include `inc/ft_printf.h`  to ypur project and use just like printf. <br>Also you can run `./printf.test` for quik view.
+Include `inc/ft_printf.h`  to your project and use just like printf. <br>Also you can run `./printf.test` for quik view.